osmosis-labs/mesh-security/docs/consumer/Consumer.md

 and port id information in the `AuthorizedEndpoint` struct, set as part of their `InstantiateMsg`).
 See the [Provider](../provider/Provider.md) Setup for more information.

+Also, see [IBC Deployment](../ibc/ControlChannel.md#deployment) for more information on how the IBC connection is established.

 ## Converting Foreign Stake

 Not all providers are treated equally.
 (And this is a good thing)